DiseaseTranscriptomicsLab/betAS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of betAS is to ...
-This is a line from RStudio
+betAS is a user-friendly R package that allows intuitive analysis and visualisation of differential alternative splicing (AS) based on beta distributions.

 ## Installation